Keyu-He/Keyu-He.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-**!!!This personal website is still under development.
-Please check back later for more information.!!!**

 Hi!
 I am Keyu, a senior undergraduate student double majoring in **Computer Science** and **Applied & Computational Mathematics** at the University of Southern California ([USC](https://www.usc.edu/)), with a minor in **Artificial Intelligence Applications**.

 Passionate about Natural Language Processing (NLP), I’m fascinated by its potential to bridge communication gaps and foster understanding.
-At USC, I am currently working on cutting-edge NLP research under Professors Xiang Ren and Swabha Swayamdipta, under the mentorship of Brihi Joshi.
+At USC, I am currently working on cutting-edge NLP research under Professors [Xiang Ren](https://www.seanre.com/) and [Swabha Swayamdipta](https://swabhs.com/), under the mentorship of [Brihi Joshi](https://brihijoshi.github.io/).
 My work focuses on **explainability, cultural inclusivity, and building user trust** in AI systems.

 ### Academic Achievements & Honors
 - **USC Center for Undergraduate Research in Viterbi Engineering (CURVE) fellow**.